AndersenLab/dry-guide/docs/pipelines/pipeline-nil-ril.md

 ## Software Requirements

-* The latest update requires Nextflow version 23+.
-On Rockfish, you can access this version by loading the `nf23_env` conda environment prior to running the pipeline command:
+* The latest update requires Nextflow version 24+.
+On Rockfish, you can access this version by loading the `nf24_env` conda environment prior to running the pipeline command:

 ```
 module load python/anaconda
 source activate /data/eande106/software/conda_envs/nf23_env
 ```

+!!!
+Important
+Make sure that you have gone through the [Nextflow setup](../rockfish/rf-nextflow.md#configuring-nextflow) before running this workflow.

 ### Relevant Docker Images